kaleidos-ventures/taiga/javascript/docs/workflows/emails/emails.workflow.md

 This are the step to generate the HTML of the final version:

+1. Make sure to`npm run emails` to have the latest render version
-1. Go into python/apps/taiga/
+2. Go into python/apps/taiga/
-2. Make you to have have VENV up.
+3. Make you to have have VENV up.
-3. Use command `python -m taiga emails render NAMEOFEMAILTORENDER`
+4. Use command `python -m taiga emails render NAMEOFEMAILTORENDER`
    ex: `python -m taiga emails render sign_up`

 ## How to test on emailonacid